For NUMPEX Partners: to add your projects to this catalog, please open this

 You should see printouts of the matrix at each generation, followed by an information about the total time spent.

-Congratulations, you did it :smiley:
+Congratulations, you did it 👋

 What’s next ?